pingidentity/terraform-provider-pingfederate/docs/data-sources/oauth_auth_server_settings.md

 - `default_scope_description` (String) The default scope description.
 - `device_polling_interval` (Number) The amount of time client should wait between polling requests, in seconds.
 - `disallow_plain_pkce` (Boolean) Determines whether PKCE's 'plain' code challenge method will be disallowed.
 The default value is false.
+- `dpop_proof_enforce_replay_prevention` (Boolean) Determines whether Demonstrating Proof-of-Possession (DPoP) proof JWT replay prevention is enforced.
+The default value is false.
+- `dpop_proof_lifetime_seconds` (Number) The lifetime, in seconds, of the Demonstrating Proof-of-Possession (DPoP) proof JWT.
+The default value is 120.
+- `dpop_proof_require_nonce` (Boolean) Determines whether nonce is required in the Demonstrating Proof-of-Possession (DPoP) proof JWT.
+The default value is false.
 - `exclusive_scope_groups` (Attributes Set) The list of exclusive scope groups. (see [below for nested schema](#nestedatt--exclusive_scope_groups))
 - `exclusive_scopes` (Attributes Set) The list of exclusive scopes. (see [below for nested schema](#nestedatt--exclusive_scopes))
 - `id` (String) ID of this resource.